Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Heterogeneous ITM in Lossy Materials

 We first review a deep seated source placed within the bladder tumor shown in Fig.~\ref{fig:phantom}.
 A homogeneous ITM of the same nature used in the lossless study part (a) is applied to the entire space of air surrounding the biological tissues.
 This is the control case.
 The normalized electric field at the instant of the first speed disruption is shown in Fig.~\ref{fig:deep}a (left).

-The control case is compared with two experimental cases to which we applied the proposed heterogeneous ITM strategy with attenuation compensation.
-To choose the two opposing directions for amplitude compensation, we first consider the distribution of the electric field.
-The deep seated source position and the tissue composition determine that posterior waves are overall lower in amplitude and closer to the source than anterior waves, primarily due to the large muscle group in the posterior side of the human body.
-This provided a hint regarding the two opposing directions into which the wavefronts should be partitioned and the different amplitude of reversed waves that should be created.
+The control case is compared with two experimental cases to which we applied the proposed heterogeneous ITM strategy: filtering with a 5\% threshold in Step I, selecting the least attenuated wavefront in Step II, and compensating attenuation in Step III.
+Observe the wave field is affected by the source position and the tissue composition, particularly the large posterior muscle mass.
+Posterior waves are therefore overall lower in amplitude and closer to the source than anterior waves, providing a hint regarding the two opposing directions into which the wavefronts should be grouped.

-A simple partition of the highlighted wavefront, such as splitting it by half-space as in Fig.~\ref{fig:simple}b, is, however, insufficient.
-This is because parts of the lower amplitude wave in the posterior side are in fact ``tails'' of the higher amplitude wavefront exiting from the anterior side.
-Thus, we also track the directions in which the forward wave crosses the physical interface between the human body and air.
-We use this information to ensure the selected waves are grouped with respect to where they exited the phantom.
-Fig.~\ref{fig:deep}b (left) shows the wavefronts selected using this process, first discussed in Section~\ref{sec:refineditm}, with a 5\% threshold.
+The selected wavefronts are shown in Fig.~\ref{fig:deep}b (left), and they are grouped with respect to where they exited the inaccessible area, as discussed in Section~\ref{sec:refineditm}, Step III.
+This guarantees the lower amplitude ``tails'' extending to the posterior side are grouped with the higher amplitude wavefront exiting from the anterior side.
+However, this also poses a problem on the overlapping region just outside the left-hand side of the body.

 Since waves exiting the digital human phantom from different locations overlap as they diverge in air, Fig.~\ref{fig:deep}c (left) shows a second grouping alternative.
 The difference between parts (b) and (c) of the figure is in the highlighted brown and white regions.
-Consideration of the time evolution of the forward wave suggests that some of the white segment in Fig.~\ref{fig:deep}b (left) is part of the anterior wavefront.
+Consideration of the time evolution of the initial wave suggests that some of the white segment in Fig.~\ref{fig:deep}b (left) is part of the anterior wavefront.
 As the area is ambiguous and it is unclear to which wavefront the tails belong, we experimented with the amplitude compensation using both partitioning choices.